AyeshaIrshad1337/NLP/README.md

   ## Count Vectorization  (Day 23):
   A count vector is formed using the count of occurences of terms comprising the text.
 For example 'I Like NLP like ML' -> 'I': 1, 'like':2,'NLP':1,'ML':1
 **you will find its code in CountVector.ipynb**
+  ## Hash vectorizer(Day 24):
++ map data of arbitrary size to fixed size values.
++ term frequency counts are passed through a hash function that transform the collection of documents into a sparse numerical matrix.
+**One advanatage over a count vectorizer is taht a count vector can get large if the corpus is large.
+Hash Vectorizer stores the tokens as numberical values as opposed **